joanarr13/Capstone/README.md

 - Parking Spot | `Yes` or `No` answers only
 - Special Requests | Either `No` or state any special request that you desire (e.g.: "I want a wheelchair")
 - Payment in Advance | Integer Number between 0 and 100

+The results of the predictive model for each appointment can be verified in the event scheduled in the clinic's calendar.
+Furthermore, they are also stored at Doc-IT-Right's database (along with the patient's personal information and the remaining appointment data).

 Afterwards, you can have fun interacting with our Dr. Chatbot 🥳.